To keep true to the Galaxy, Samsung kept alive the ability to expand the storage with a micro-SD memory card slot.

-Like with the previous phones, the Galaxy s20 series can take a micro SD memory card with a capacity up to 1TB.
+Like the previous phones, the Galaxy S20 series can take a micro SD memory card with a capacity of up to 1TB.

 There are a few classes of SD memory cards now that will do different things.
-The main thing you need to look for is A1 and A2 cards vs no A rating at all.
-The A rating is useful if you want to run apps off your card since it will allow for improved read and write performance of small files.
-Whereas if you’re just copying photos and video, this won’t be important and you won’t gain any benefit of going with an A1 or A2 card.
+The main thing you need to look for is A1 and A2 cards vs. no A rating.
+The A rating is useful if you want to run apps off your card since it will improve the read-and-write performance of small files.
+However, if you’re just copying photos and videos, this won’t be important, and you won’t benefit from going with an A1 or A2 card.

-I’ll list a few of the fastest performing memory cards that I tested in the S10+ with both A2 specs and without.
-The Galaxy phones do not yet use UHS-II technology so there is no reason to buy the more expensive UHS-II cards.
+I’ll list a few of the fastest-performing memory cards that I tested in the S10+ with and without A2 specs.
+Since the Galaxy phones do not yet use UHS-II technology, there is no reason to buy the more expensive UHS-II cards.

 The Read and Write speeds listed here come from the Galaxy S10+.
-If I get a chance I’ll retest in one of the S20 phones.
+If I can, I’ll retest one of the S20 phones.

-I have listed here 128GB cards, but you can buy cards up to a 1TB capacity.
+I have listed 128GB cards here, but you can buy cards up to a 1TB capacity.
 Some people even like those 400GB Sandisk cards.
 The bigger cards should match a similar performance as the 128GB cards I’ve tested here, so just be sure to match the card.

 Card Name | Write Speed | Read Speed | Check Price |